Writing a funeral speech step-by-step

-Although it may not feel like it, having a eulogy or funeral speech to write is a gift and a privilege.
+Having a eulogy or funeral speech to write is a gift, and a privilege.
+Despite the circumstances.

-However, if you follow the step-by-step guidelines below you can, and will give a sincere and fitting funeral speech or tribute.
+However, there is a way through.
+If you follow the step-by-step guidelines below you can and will give a sincere and fitting funeral speech or tribute.

 I understand about being caught in the maelstrom of feelings triggered by the death of someone you love.
 I know finding the clarity to make decisions about what to write in a eulogy can feel overwhelmingly impossible.